diaaatya/-Dsys-System-Details/README.md

 ## Support

-For any questions, issues, or feedback, please [open an issue](https://github.com/diaaatya/dsys-system-details/issues) or contact [maintainer's email].
+For any questions, issues, or feedback, please [open an issue](https://github.com/diaaatya/dsys-system-details/issues) or contact [diaa.atya@hotmail.com].